daniloceano/LorenzCycleToolkit/docs/source/math.rst

    \frac{\partial([v]\cos\varphi)}{\partial\varphi}\right\rangle
    +\frac{\partial\overline{\omega}}{\partial p}.

+The two horizontal terms are evaluated in their telescoped boundary forms and normalised by the same trapezoidal measure :math:`\int\cos\varphi\,d\varphi` used by :math:`\langle\cdot\rangle` elsewhere, so all three summands of :math:`M` share one area-averaging convention; otherwise the mismatch between them would itself be :math:`O(\Delta\varphi^2)`, the same order as the inconsistency :math:`M` exists to measure.

 The per-level file ``M_<pressure-coordinate>.csv`` contains :math:`M(p)` in :math:`\mathrm{s^{-1}}`; the ``M`` column in the main result is :math:`\int M\,dp/g` in :math:`\mathrm{kg\,m^{-2}\,s^{-1}}`.
 The continuum